rafgraph/detect-it/README.md

 ### Setting event listeners

-Setting event listeners can be thought of as either setting PointerEvent listeners **_or_** setting MouseEvent and TouchEvent listeners.
-PointerEvents can do everything that MouseEvents and TouchEvents can do (and more), without having to worry about if a MouseEvent was caused by touch input and so should be ignored.
-It is recommended to use PointerEvents if they are supported.
+Setting event listeners can be thought of as either setting Pointer Event listeners **_or_** setting Mouse Event and Touch Event listeners.
+Pointer Events can do everything that Mouse Events and Touch Events can do (and more), without having to worry about if a Mouse Event was caused by touch input and so should be ignored.
+It is recommended to use Pointer Events if they are supported.

-#### PointerEvent listeners
+#### Pointer Event listeners

-If the browser `supportsPointerEvents` then only set PointerEvent listeners and use [`pointerType`](https://developer.mozilla.org/en-US/docs/Web/API/PointerEvent/pointerType) to determine if the interaction was from `mouse` or `touch`.
+If the browser `supportsPointerEvents` then only set Pointer Event listeners and use [`pointerType`](https://developer.mozilla.org/en-US/docs/Web/API/PointerEvent/pointerType) to determine if the interaction was from `mouse` or `touch`.

 ```js
 import { supportsPointerEvents } from 'detect-it';